hrdlickajan/Data-Wrangling-with-MongoDB/README.md

 - gets geopy's response to city
 - finds lattitude and longitude for each restaurant

 The OpenStreetMap server sometimes returned Error 429: Too many requests.
 So to prevent this error I added a sleep timer between every request set to one second.
-The timer could be deleted/lowered to speed up the process with a possibility that the server would return an error.
+The timer could be deleted/lowered to speed up the process with a possibility that the server would return an error - see [Nominatim usage policy](https://operations.osmfoundation.org/policies/nominatim/).

 ```
 python get_locations.py